 Beyond St Michael’s

 Year 6 pupils have done us proud this year.
 19 pupils are staying on at St Michael’s, 6 children are taking up grammar school places, 6 children will transfer to Sevenoaks School, 3 children are going to a non-selective state schools with fine reputations with 20 children transferring into various prestigious independent schools.
-I congratulate Helena Kiggell on her music exhibition to Sevenoaks School and every member of Year 6 should feel proud of the marks they have gained and the schools they will join.
+I congratulate H Kiggell on her music exhibition to Sevenoaks School and every member of Year 6 should feel proud of the marks they have gained and the schools they will join.

 For all that has been achieved within this academic year, I congratulate everyone: staff for working extremely hard to provide the best and happiest education possible, children for loving every moment and working so hard, and parents for supporting us and your children in all aspects of their life.